Places To Visit In Kolhapur That Will Leave You Amazed

 3. Chhatrapati Shahu Museum

 One of the excellent places to visit in Kolhapur city is the Chhatrapati Sahuji Museum, one of the oldest museums of India which is built in the year 1883.
-The museum attracts uncountable tourists and travellers for its splendid collection of ancient sculptures, war artefacts and weaponry, paintings depicting the court life, jewellery and garments of the famous king, Shivaji- are all in a splendid display.
+The museum attracts uncountable tourists and travellers for its splendid collection of ancient sculptures, war artefacts, and weaponry, paintings depicting the court life, jewellery, and garments of the famous king, Shivaji- are all in a splendid display.
 The architecture of the museum is also magnificent, encircled by lakes and lovely parks, along with a zoo- which is very popular among tourists.
+Hotels in Kolhapur are equipped with the best services for tourists to look forward to.

 4. Maharaja’s Palace